bicycleboy/yet-another-soil-moisture-sensor/README.md

 - [Headers for the esp32 and to connect the sensor to the board ](https://core-electronics.com.au/connectors-sockets/headers.html)
 - [2-pin JST PH Connector cable](https://core-electronics.com.au/jst-2-pin-cable.html)
 - [N-Channel MOSFET such as 2N7000](https://core-electronics.com.au/n-channel-mosfet-2n7000.html)
-- 2 x 100Ω Resistors, 1x 10kΩ resistor,
+- 2 x 100Ω Resistors, 1x 10kΩ resistor
 - 26AWG wires (e.g. red, black, yellow)
 - External antenna, such as [this](https://core-electronics.com.au/915mhz-ufl-antenna.html), if your esp32 supports an external antenna.
 (See notes.)
 - [small protoboard](https://core-electronics.com.au/prototyping.html#category_60)
 - Enclosure of [one type](https://en.wikipedia.org/wiki/Mason_jar#/media/File:Mason_jar_array.jpg) or [another](https://www.jaycar.com.au/search?q=enclosure)
 - USB C cable for charging
 - Optionally a breadboard and leads if you don't have them already for prototyping
+- Optionally a mix pack of JST connectors for prototyping and in case your wires come with the "wrong" connectors, you can also get pre crimped wires

 *Notes on hardware*

 In 2025 this project might cost you AU$60 or more if you don't already have some bits.
 While the heart, the esp32, might only cost you AU$9 and the sensor AU$3 the rest adds up and a waterproof polycarbonate enclosure can be AU$30 making a jam jar look attractive.
 Many of the above can be bought cheaply in packs for multiple projects.
 I have included links to one supplier I use for my convenience documenting the project (in case I forget what I did and why :-) .
 There are many cheap and expensive commerical soil sensors out there but I did not find one that integrates with home assistant.

 You can use many of the various esp32 boards, I chose the esp32-c6 only because it has both an onboard antenna and an interface for connecting an external UFL antenna.
 If you want to put the sensor in the garden where the WiFi might be weak then an external antenna will help.
 This board can also handle 4.2v from the LiPo battery without the need to step the voltage down to 3.3v which some require.
 If you have or buy a different board, the pinouts will likely be different to the diagram below.
+Avoid a board/chip that is bleeding edge, check [here](https://esphome.io/components/esp32) for a list of supported types.

 You can replace the sensor with any sensor that can interface with the [ADC](https://en.wikipedia.org/wiki/Analog-to-digital_converter) [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output)'s on the esp32.
 Note that you need to understand that esp32 GPIOs operates at 3.3v which this soil moisture sensor is fine with, other sensors might require 5v or 12v.
 Other sensors/suppliers might use different connectors so check what you need to attach to the board.